a-castellano/toggl-jira-work-logger/README.md

 	With the following duration: 11 minutes.
 	What did you do? -> Rewrite module.

-	Set visibility (default is developers): developersssss
+        Set visibility (default is role developers)
+	Role or group (leave empty if you do not want to change it): role Role or group name (leave empty if you do not want to change it): developersssss

-Detected and error in ONSYS-765: An error ocurred: API call returned 400: Bad Request at worklogger.pl line 276.
+Detected and error in IT-762: An error ocurred: API call returned 400: Bad Request at worklogger.pl line 276.

 	This error has been registered in your toggl dashboard. at worklogger.pl line 272, <STDIN> line 8.
 Sending Worklogs...Done.
 Entries logged.All Done

-toggl-jira-work-logger 2018-04-17 2018-04-17 15 developers
+toggl-jira-work-logger 2018-04-17 2018-04-17 15 role developers
 Processing entries from 2018-04-17
 Issue IT-762 Test Issue
 	** ERRORED: This issue was already tried to be registered but it failed. **